SerenityOS/serenity/CONTRIBUTING.md

 * Make sure your commits are rebased on the master branch.
 * Wrap your commit messages at 72 characters.
 * The first line of the commit message is the subject line, and should have the format "Category: Brief description of what's being changed".
 The "category" can be a subdirectory, but also something like "POSIX compliance" or "ClassName".
 Whatever seems logical.
-* Write the commit message subject line in the imperative mood ("Foo: Change the way dates work", not "Foo: Changed the way dates work")
+* Write the commit message subject line in the imperative mood ("Foo: Change the way dates work", not "Foo: Changed the way dates work").
 * Write your commit messages in proper English, with care and punctuation.
 * Squash your commits when making revisions after a patch review.
 * Add your personal copyright line to files when making substantive changes.
 (Optional but encouraged!)